-In the Bousfield--Kan spectral sequence, there can be no non-zero differentials out of the invariants in the entry $({}^{BK}\!E^1_{0,4n-3})\oq$ when $n \geq 5$ except $d^1$-differentials.
-To see this, there can not by any differentials into this entry, and a non-zero $d^r$-differential for $r \geq 2$ out of this entry can only hit an invariant in a $(+1)$-eigenspace of the reflection involution from a higher band than the fourth, which are of degree $\geq 8n-17$.
+In the Bousfield--Kan spectral sequence, there can be no nonzero differentials out of the invariants in the entry $({}^{BK}\!E^1_{0,4n-3})\oq$ when $n \geq 4$ except the $d^1$-differential.
+To see this, observe that there can not be nonzero differentials into this entry, and a nonzero $d^r$-differential for $r \geq 2$ out of this entry can only hit an invariant in a $(+1)$-eigenspace of the reflection involution from a higher band than the fourth, which are of degree $\geq 8n-17$.
 This is at least $4n-3$ when $n \geq 4$.